stevenbenner/steves-encode64-utility/README.md

 ## Download

-If you just want to download the executable then go to the **[download page](http://stevenbenner.com/code/steves-encode64-utility/)** on my site.
+If you want to download the latest executable then go to the **[download page](https://github.com/stevenbenner/steves-encode64-utility/downloads)** for this project.

 ## Usage